Academic Quality Assurance | Study Abroad – UK

 Observation fills that gap.

-You cannot measure anything properly without the right tools.
-Guesswork does not scale.
+You cannot measure educational performance properly without the right tools.
+Guesswork does not scale, and unreliable methods lead to poor decisions.

 Examples: